|

 First I hope you are having a good winter.
 Ours has had ups and downs with snow and ice.
 The girls have been hoping for a snow day (no school) or at least a delay.
 Unfortunately, neither has happened.

 As a camper during Mother/Daughter/Alumni Week I had the opportunity to experience LA first had.
 The camp cottages, bunk beds, Perfume Lagoon, shower house, etc. There was also a cabin party given by Meghan late one night.
 Real food as my girls put it, not a lot of quick fix stuff, for meals.
 The camaraderie among the campers and staff in all aspects of LA - cleaning stalls, riding, doing laundry, shopping, etc. Of course the best part of LA is the riding.
 Being at LA a week early gave us a sense of accomplishment as the horses arrived.
 We trimmed manes, brushed and jumped several for the first time in months.
 The instruction was wonderful with a demanding instructor.
-The videos (the first I have even had done) were very educational.
+The videos (the first I have ever had done) were very educational.
 During this time the campers were given a lot of latitude (trust by Meghan and you) and expected to complete tasks with minimal guidance.
 A real education and training experience for some.
 Though I was quite a bit older than the other campers, everyone made me feel at home, not "the mom" on site.

 As the parent of two campers, it has been a wonderful experience.
 As you know Beth (16 at the time) attended LA for two weeks the first year based on the encouragement of Emilee.
 Beth loved the camp and did not want to leave.
 She begged me to let her stay longer.
 She said it was the best instruction she had ever received.
 She raved about the meals, time at the mall, dinners out and the opportunity to compete in some very demanding jumper shows.
 The second year she stayed for a month and brought her horse Baxter (a.k.a.
 Polka Dot Soxs).
 Again she had a great time and Baxter learned some new skills.
 She returned home excited and ready to enter several jumper shows in the fall.
 Beth wanted to return to LA for the Jumper Derby in August however, we were not able to do so.
 This year the demands of preparing to attend Wilson College in Sept will preclude her from attending LA.
 If possible, she would like to enter Baxter in the Jumper Derby this Aug.